atlas-nano/Computatioanl_XAS/README.md

-# Example input and pseudopotential files for many body XAS calculations on polarized BaTiO3 slab models.
+# Many-body XAS calculations based on GW-BSE and mb-ΔSCF on polarized ferroelectric BaTiO3

 MBXAS directories include an input file labeled as Input_Block.in as well as XYZ geometry file, ground state pseudopotentials and excited state pseudopotential for the elements of interest.